Testing

 Test the state source and the DOM separately.
 Keep your XState/Redux/MobX logic covered with its own unit tests, then add light DOM tests for the web components.

-ignite.config.ts(or the renderer entry) once so renderers/styles are registered. - Register the component under test before each suite.
+@ignite-element/rendererconfig, shared styles, or the legacylitrenderer, import that setup once before tests. - Register the component under test before each suite.
 Clear the DOM between tests (

 document.body.innerHTML = "").